hind-sagar-biswas/logger/README.md

 # logger

-PHP login and registration system
+PHP login and registration system in OOP with Remember me system implemented securely with cookies!